pr-120/BSH-server/README.md

 Note: This README only covers the extensions made, for the other parts refer to the previous work.

+## Configuration

+The `folder_paths.config` file defines where the application expects the folders to be.
+The file is split into two parts, the paths of folders on the server side and on the client side.
+Be aware that these paths must be adjusted should there be any changes to the structure of server or client side.

+Additionally, the binary folder of the local anaconda/miniconda instance must be given in the file.
+Without this the installation script as well as the application will not work.

 ## Setup

 The `installation.sh` script manages a clean install.
 For the script to work there must be a few things given.